steebchen/portfolio/src/content/about/index.md

   - SQL & NoSQL
 ---

 I always loved coding.
 When I was 12, I started using microcontrollers with visual programming software.
 The most exciting thing about my 18th birthday was officially registering as a freelancer.
-3 years later, I concentrate on building cloud software for businesses.
+Years later, I'm still passionate about programming and build my own apps while consulting other businesses.

 I primarily use the following technologies, tools and libraries: